Skip to main content

 Do

-• Use Notification instead of a Toast Notification when the message must remain visible or relate to specific content.
+• Use it when the message must be noticed and should remain visible until acknowledged or resolved.

 Don’t

-• Don’t use multiple notifications in the same area at once — they lose impact.
+• Don’t show multiple Notifications in the same area at once.

-• Don’t use notifications for trivial or decorative information.
+• Don’t use them for trivial or decorative content.

 Differences between Notification Types